Lichen planus: Mouth

 Rare form of OLP characterized by fluid-filled vesicles ranging in size from 1 to 2 mm to several cm in diameter.
 The vesicles or bullae appear white or gray-purple in color and are fluctuant.
-The fluid in the vesicles are usually clear but may be hemorrhagic or purulent upon secondary infection.
-These rupture easily and they leave an ulcerated, painful surface.
+The fluid in the vesicles is usually clear but may be hemorrhagic or purulent upon secondary infection.
+These rupture easily, and they leave an ulcerated, painful surface.

 These types often coexist in the same individual.
 Oral lichen planus (OLP) tends to present bilaterally as mostly white lesions on the inner cheek, although any mucosal site in the mouth may be involved.
-Other sites, in decreasing order of frequency, may include the tongue, lips, gingivae, floor of the mouth, and very rarely, the palate.
+Other sites, in decreasing order of frequency, may include the tongue, lips, gingivae, floor of the mouth, and, very rarely, the palate.

 The most common symptoms of OLP include pain, burning, and discomfort in affected areas of the mouth.
 In severe cases, OLP is associated with debilitating pain causing difficulty speaking, eating, and swallowing, which may result in malnutrition and weight loss, or compromising airways and leading to breathing difficulties.
 In addition to physical discomfort, OLP can cause anxiety, depression, social isolation, and compromised quality of life, impacting patients' ability to work and participate in social life.
 Generally, OLP tends not to cause any discomfort or pain in mild cases, although many people experience significant soreness when eating or drinking acidic or spicy foodstuffs or beverages.

 Oral lichen planus represents a serious chronic condition with significant unmet medical need.
 The FDA has recognized OLP as a serious disease warranting expanded access programs for investigational treatments, acknowledging the substantial impact on patients' daily functioning and quality of life.
 When symptoms arise, they are most commonly associated with the atrophic and ulcerative subtypes.
-These symptoms can include a burning sensation to severe pain.
+These symptoms can include a burning sensation or severe pain.
 They may also experience mucosal bleeding in response to mild trauma, such as toothbrushing.
 Additionally, the Koebner phenomenon (the development of new lesions at sites of trauma) is not only present in cutaneous lichen planus (CLP) but can also occur in the setting of OLP.